 1855 – Railway Newspaper Parcel Stamps

 At the height of the railway boom in the late 1800s, more than a hundred railway companies in Britain and Ireland printed and used their own stamps!
 Most railway companies printed a serial number (usually called a Control Number) on each stamp as a precaution against fraud and the unlawful re-use of stamps.
-A few companies (such as the Great Northern Railway and the Rhonda & Swansea Bay Railway) did not think that this measure was necessary.
+A few companies (such as the Great Northern Railway and the Rhonda & Swansea Bay Railway) did not think that control numbers were necessary.
 The designs of these railway newspaper stamps were many and varied, which makes them attractive to collectors.

 A display called About the RPG was presented at the 2017 RPG Annual Convention in Shildon.
 This display shows a lot of examples of the Newspaper Stamps issued by the various railways.

 CLICK HERE to view the Railway Newspaper Stamps page of that display (opens in new window)

 1872 – Railway General Parcel Stamps